Rajmohankct2003/react-jwt-passport/README.md

 You should see the authentication page loaded in your browser.

-The web application has a login and a registration page, they comunicate with the server throught its API to perform the Local and Google authentications.
+The web application has a login and a registration page, they comunicate with the server throught its API to perform the JWT authentication.

-## How Local Authentication Works
+## How JWT Authentication Works

 The authentication is performed by the Node.js server, based on users registered in a MongoDB instance, all the authentication process is handled by the [Passport](http://www.passportjs.org/) module.
-This module handles several types of authentication, the one used in this tutorial is the [Passaport Local](http://www.passportjs.org/packages/passport-local/).
+This module handles several types of authentication, the one used in this tutorial is the [Passaport JWT](http://www.passportjs.org/packages/passport-jwt/).

 First, you need to register a new user, the `http://localhost/auth` route loads the registration form, the email and password is sent to the server throught a POST request to `/api/register` route.

-The server receives the user information (`authRoutes.js` file) and checks if the email is already associated to another account, performing a search in MongoDB.
+The server receives the user information(`authRoutes.js` file) and checks if the email is already associated to another account, performing a search in MongoDB.
 If no user is found, a new one is created.

-Next, the user ID stored in a Session (the session is also stored in MongoDB).
-The functions `serializeUser` and `deserializeUser` are responsible for translating a user object to data to be stored in session (the ID information in this case) and vice-versa.
-The session ID is automatically sent to the client in the request's response.

-When the client receives the server response, the session ID is automatically saved in a cookie and all the next requests will be sent with this information attached, this is how the server knows which session should be retrieved from MongoDB.
+Next, a token is created based on the user information, this is done by `issueJWT` method in `utils.js`.
+First, a payload object with a `sub` property containing the new user ID and a `iat` containing the current time is created and passed to the function `jwt.sign` from `jsonwebtoken` module, this function signs the object using the `JWT_SECRET` as a secret key and generates a token object that will be returned to the client.

-Finally the browser is redirected to a protected route(`/`).
+When the client receives the token information, a `useSaveRedirect` hook is responsible for storing it in the `localStorage` and redirect to a protected route(`/`).
 Protected routes should not be accessible without authentication, so these pages make requests to `/api/protected` route.
-This route validates the user, using `passport.authenticate` and returns if it is valid or not.
+This route validates the token, using `passport.authenticate` and returns if the token is valid or not.
 The client should use this information to allow the page loading or not.

 The Login page shows a similar form that will perform the authentication of a pre-existent user.
 The client sends the user information to the `/api/login` route, where the email is used to search a user in MongoDB, if it is found, the password is compared with the one received from the request and the token generation is performed, like explained during registration.